-- 5) Three terms (9 units) of PE are required for graduation.
-If PE is not taken in the freshman year, electives must be added to meet the minimum requirement of 126 units in the first year (see page 216). - 6) These electives should be used to broaden the student's background in science and engineering and to help him select an option.
-None of the introductory courses in the division, including Ge 1, Ge 2, Ge 4, Ge 5, and Ge 155, are specifically required of majors, but the election of one or more of these is highly recommended in the second year. - 7) The division requires that at least 405 units of required courses, plus electives, be taken after the first year, based on an average of 45 units per quarter.
-Electives should be chosen with the advice and consent of the student's adviser. - 8) Choose from Ch 24 abc or Ch 24 ab plus Ch $14^{2}$ ) or Ch 21 abc or Ch 41 abc or Ch E 63 abc. - 9) These 27 units may include Ge electives taken in other years and are taken in the fourth year if French, Russian or German is taken in the third year (see note 4).
-The student should particularly note the opportunity for undergraduate research provided by Ge 40 and Ge 41. - 10) These electives must be chosen with the consent of the student's adviser.
+- 3The Institute requires 108 units of humanities and social sciences for graduation (see page 189).
+Of these, 27 units must be taken in the first year. - 4The division requires 30 units of French, German, or Russian for graduation.
+Students with a good knowledge of one of these languages may petition the Academic Officer for waiver of this requirement.
+Note that either of the two-year sequences, L 130 abc-L 131 abc and L 152 abc-L 153 abc provides 30 units toward the Institute humanities requirement.
+Students with adequate training in secondary school may take L 131 abc or L 153 abc as part of the Institute humanities requirement.
+These choices are highly recommended for students planning to do graduate work. - 5Three terms (9 units) of PE are required for graduation.
+If PE is not taken in the freshman year, electives must be added to meet the minimum requirement of 126 units in the first year (see page 190). - 6These electives should be used to broaden the student's background in science and engineering and to help him select an option.
+None of the introductory courses in the division, including Ge 1, Ge 2, Ge 4, Ge 5, and Ge 155, is specifically required of majors, but the election of one or more of these is highly recommended in the second year. - 7The division requires that at least 405 units of required courses, plus electives, be taken after the first year, based on an average of 45 units per quarter.
+Electives should be chosen with the advice and consent of the student's adviser. - 8Choose from Ch 24 abc or Ch 24 ab plus Ch 14^2 or Ch 21 abc or Ch 41 abc or Ch E 63 abc. - 9These 27 units may include Ge electives taken in other years and are taken in the fourth year if French, Russian, or German is taken in the third year (see note 4).
+The student should particularly note the opportunity for undergraduate research provided by Ge 40 and Ge 41. - 10These electives may include most mathematics, science, or engineering courses pertinent to the student's interest, but must be chosen with the consent of the student's adviser.
 Ge 2 is not included.

-HISTORY
+HISTORY OPTION